-Element Air Where air quality complaints or reports are received the Construction Manager will ensure the complaint/report is investigated and if necessary, review the procedures and the practices associated with the causative aspect.
-Work on the causative aspect may need to cease until corrective actions are implemented • Where DEHP receives air quality complaints, and they consider the complaint reasonable, DEHP may ask the Proponents or Construction Manager to qualitatively or quantitatively monitor the air quality to ensure the Project is not emitting contaminants to the air in exceedance of the Environmental Protection (Air) Policy 2008.
-If exceedances are recorded or poor air quality is observed, the Construction Contractor is to investigate the construction aspect accountable and review the relevant procedures and practices within 24 hours of determining that the air quality is poor as a result of the Project's construction aspect/s All Project employees and sub-contractors will be retrained in air quality management if the Air Management Programme is not being implemented and will modify work practices as required and instructed by the Environmental Manager/Officer, with managerial support.
+Element Air implemented • Where DEHP receives air quality complaints, and they consider the complaint reasonable, DEHP may ask the Proponents or Construction Manager to qualitatively or quantitatively monitor the air quality to ensure the Project is not emitting contaminants to the air in exceedance of the Environmental Protection (Air) Policy 2008 .
+If exceedances are recorded or poor air quality is observed, the Construction Contractor is to investigate the construction aspect accountable and review the relevant procedures and practices within 24 hours of determining that the air quality is poor as a result of the Project's construction aspect/s • All Project employees and sub-contractors will be retrained in air quality management if the Air Management Programme is not being implemented and will modify work practices as required and instructed by the Environmental Manager/Officer, with managerial support.

-4.6 Greenhouse Gas Emissions Management Programme
+23.4.6 Greenhouse Gas Emissions Management Programme

-Element Greenhouse gas emissions Operational policy • Management of greenhouse gas emissions will be conducted in accordance with these reduction themes: avoid, reduce, switch.
+Element Greenhouse gas emissions Operational policy Management of greenhouse gas emissions will be conducted in accordance with these reduction themes: avoid, reduce, switch.
 Performance criteria Minimise greenhouse gas emissions associated with the Project.
-Implementation strategy Further consider the use of renewable, recycled and recyclable construction materials and resources during detailed design • Develop a green procurement strategy, acknowledging that remoteness of the site and availability of supplies/suppliers, together with financial feasibility, will dictate procurement strategies, for example: Identify suppliers that have greenhouse gas reduction and sustainability strategies in place for their operations The use of by-products in concrete - fly ash will be used to make concrete.
+Implementation strategy Further consider the use of renewable, recycled and recyclable construction materials and resources during detailed design Develop a green procurement strategy, acknowledging that remoteness of the site and availability of supplies/suppliers, together with financial feasibility, will dictate procurement strategies, for example: Identify suppliers that have greenhouse gas reduction and sustainability strategies in place for their operations The use of by-products in concrete - fly ash will be used to make concrete.
 Fly ash has low embodied emissions and is essentially emission 'free' for its status as a waste.
 Use of fly ash further contributes to reducing waste Source materials and equipment from the closest possible location.
-Sourcing materials such as rock, sand and gravel in-situ and/or close proximity to the site and undertaking concrete batching on site reduces the need for transportation of materials over long distances Re-use of materials such as formwork during the Project Include energy efficiency clauses in all equipment, machinery and vehicle tender specifications. • Limit the clearing of vegetation during construction to that needed, make use of existing cleared areas and rehabilitate cleared areas following construction.
-Mulch and stockpile green waste for reuse in rehabilitation to promote new vegetation growth
+Sourcing materials such as rock, sand and gravel in-situ and/or close proximity to the site and undertaking concrete batching on site reduces the need for transportation of materials over long distances Re-use of materials such as formwork during the Project Include energy efficiency clauses in all equipment, machinery and vehicle tender specifications.
+Limit the clearing of vegetation during construction to that needed, make use of existing cleared areas and rehabilitate cleared areas following construction.
+Mulch and stockpile green waste for reuse in rehabilitation to promote new vegetation growth Train staff in the efficient use of vehicle and equipment operation to reduce fuel usage Consider the use of fuels with low er carbon intensities such as ethanol and biodiesel, as far as is practicable Regularly maintain and service vehicles and equipment for fuel efficiency and

-Element Greenhouse gas emissions Train staff in the efficient use of vehicle and equipment operation to reduce fuel usage Consider the use of fuels with lower carbon intensities such as ethanol and biodiesel, as far as is practicable Regularly maintain and service vehicles and equipment for fuel efficiency and performance.
+Element Greenhouse gas emissions performance.
 Switch off all vehicles and equipment when not in use Maintain access roads in good condition to achieve optimal haul truck speeds.
 Make use of access roads that provide the most direct route from the source of supply to site Optimise construction activities and logistics, such as coordinating staff travel arrangements and maximising passenger loads per trip to and from site to minimise fuel use and reduce traffic numbers.
 Monitoring Establish greenhouse gas and energy efficiency targets.
-Undertake internal audits to assess construction activities and identify energy efficiency opportunities • Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 2.11 and Section 2.12.
+Undertake internal audits to assess construction activities and identify energy efficiency opportunities Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 23.2.11 and Section 23.2.12.
 Corrective action Update procurement strategy where required Modify any non-compliance based on advice from Environmental Manager/Officer.

-Noise and Vibration Management Programme 4.7
+23.4.7 Noise and Vibration Management Programme